9mm Handguns & Pistols

 While 9mm Luger ammo (aka the 9mm Parabellum and the 9x19mm) is the world's most popular cartridge in both military handguns and submachine guns, it's not the only 9mm cartridge available.
 A wide range of rounds featuring the 9mm bullet have been developed since its birth in 1902, some better than others.

 • 9 millimeter Bayard Long: This cartridge was designed for the 1910 Model Bergmann-Bayard pistol, which was the official sidearm of the Danish military during the period.
-Although the cartridge (and the firearms they were designed for) were never manufactured in the U.S., some Spanish pistols were chambered for the 9mm Bayard Long, and the ammo gained popularity after World War II due to military surplus.
+Some Spanish pistols used the 9mm Bayard Long cartridge.
+This cartridge became popular after World War II with a heavy to military surplus.
+However, it was never manufactured in the U.S.

 • nine 9-millimeter Browning Long: The 9mm Browning Long was a European cartridge designed for the FN Browning 1903 Model pistol, which became the official sidearm of Sweden in 1907.
 After WWII, many pistols were released to the public as military surplus, and most have been altered to fire .380 ACP ammo.